 The Communication Disorders (MSCD) program is designed to take five semesters to complete, which includes one summer of coursework that may include a clinical practicum as well as other coursework.
-Completion of the program requires a minimum of 60 graduate level credits.
+Completion of the program requires a minimum of 63 graduate level credits.
 The principles of evidence-based practice and the diversity of society will be infused throughout the curriculum.
-Students wishing to engage in research projects should discuss options with their preceptors early in the program.
+Students will also complete a series of modules related to social justice over the course of the two-year program.
+Students may also be interested in completing research projects.
+Students wishing to develop research projects should discuss options with their preceptors early in the program.